Introducing the Jewish-Sufi Group of Safed

 Such practices are attractive and have their place in one’s spiritual development— but they can also distract from our simple attentiveness to the Divine Voice.
 And that receptive attentiveness to the “still small voice” is the Heart of our Elijan Tariqa.

-In classic Sufic tradition, and in reference to the musical practice of the Bnei Nevi’im—meetings begin with a very short vocal Dhikr unit (mantra recitation) and (on special occasions) a brief Sohbet lesson or discussion.
-At the start of the meeting this might also assist the members to transition from their busy world and interior noise to the calm and receptive mode of the silent Dhikr/Hazkara that follows.
-For that, we simply sit together in silent contemplation for between thirty minutes to an hour....and leave in silence.
+In classic Sufic tradition, and in reference to the musical practice of the Bnei Nevi’im—meetings begin with a very short vocal Dhikr unit (mantra recitation).
+At the start of the meeting this can assist the members to transition from their busy world and interior noise to the calm and receptive mode of the Silent Dhikr/Hazkara that follows.
+For that, we simply sit together as a congregation in silent contemplation for about thirty minutes.
 Anyone who wishes to leave before the end of the silent dhikr period may do so.

-What one does during that silence is left completely to the individual.
+What one does during the silent dhikr is left completely to the individual.
 Discretely and without causing disturbance to the others, one may sit, kneel, stand,or prostrate at will.

 We wish to make our Group’s meditational process to be something that is experienced privately in the hearts of the members—an educational process whose direction and form is left entirely up to G-d who is our true Teacher and Master.